nora-codes/CS50-PSET10/README.md

 Assigns the three .html pages to their respective app functions.
 Each function gets the required data for the page and renders the templates.

-Introduction:
+**Introduction**
-- Route "/"
+- Route: "/"
-- Function index()
+- Function: index()
-- Renders introduction.html
+- Renders: introduction.html

-Getting Started:
+**Getting Started**
-- Route "/getting_started"
+- Route: "/getting_started"
-- Function getting_started()
+- Function: getting_started()
-- Calls user_session.py
+- Calls: user_session.py
-- Renders getting_started.html
+- Renders: getting_started.html

-Result:
+**Result**
-- Route "/results"
+- Route: "/results"
-- Function result()
+- Function: result()
-- Calls user_inputs.py
+- Calls: user_inputs.py
-- Calls password_strength.py
+- Calls: password_strength.py
-- Renders error.html
+- Renders: error.html
-- Renders results.html
+- Renders: results.html

-## Project Details: Introduction
+## Project Details: Introduction Page

 ### introduction.html

-Displays a welcome page with information (in collapsabble text boxes) including:
+Displays a welcome page with information including:
 - Why it's important to use different and complex passwords for each of your accounts
 - An explantion of what encryption is
 - What the website does and how to use it

 Followed by a button that sends the user to the 'getting started page'

+## Project Details: Getting Started

 ### user session.py

+- **Function: user_session()**
-- Function user_session()
+- **Return: None**
-- No return values

-Called from the 'getting started' page and initiates a session for the encryption.
+Before the "getting_started.html is rendered, the 'getting started' function is called and initiates a session for the encryption.
 The session will be used to store data for the user's current encryption key in the database.

 A 'users table' is created for the user to store the session information: